Voice AI Agent Architecture

 The Enterprise Context for Voice AI

-The market reflects this demand.
-Voice AI agents account for significant enterprise spend in 2025, with the global voice assistant market projected to grow from $8.1 billion to $153.5 billion by 2035 [1].
-The Banking, Financial Services, and Insurance sector leads adoption at 32.9% market share, followed by healthcare, retail, and telecommunications [2].
-Healthcare AI voice adoption is expanding rapidly at 27.5% CAGR, driven by ambient clinical intelligence that frees physicians from manual note-taking [2], while retail maintains strong growth as brands seek to provide consistent service across channels.
+The spending follows the need.
+The global voice assistant market is projected to grow from $8.1 billion in 2025 to $153.5 billion by 2035 [1].
+Banking, financial services, and insurance lead adoption at 32.9% market share, with healthcare, retail, and telecommunications behind them [2].
+Healthcare voice adoption is expanding at 27.5% CAGR, driven by ambient clinical intelligence that frees physicians from manual note-taking [2], and retail keeps growing as brands try to offer consistent service across channels.

 Contact Centers

-Deploy voice agents to deflect routine calls through conversational IVR, route complex intents intelligently, and resolve common tasks without human intervention—reducing cost per contact while maintaining service quality.
+Contact centers deploy voice agents to deflect routine calls through conversational IVR, route complex intents, and resolve common tasks without human intervention, which lowers cost per contact without giving up service quality.
 Major banks report 25-40% reductions in call center costs and 15-20% improvements in customer satisfaction scores [2].

 Field Operations and Logistics